Our popular film camps, now in their 7th year, have been enjoyed by kids from all over the world.

 We don't just teach the kids how to make films.
 We help them find opportunities to screen them and organize our own showings.

-The Sarasota Film Academy offers popular live and online film camps and after-school programs to kids 7-13 in sunny Sarasota, Florida.
-Our unique curriculum is taught by film professionals with decades of industry experience in Hollywood as well as educators from the 25-year-old Sarasota Film Festival, an event of world renown.
-Our instructors will keep your kids learning, entertained, and occupied in the safety of their homes, enriched with an invaluable skill set for our times.
+The Sarasota Film Academy offers popular live and online film camps and after-school programs to kids 7-13 (elementary to middle school) in sunny Sarasota, Florida.
+Our unique curriculum is taught by film professionals with decades of industry experience in Hollywood who work as educators for such institutions as the Ringling College of Art & Design, Full Sail University and the Sarasota Film Festival.
+Our instructors will keep your kids entertained, and learning an invaluable skill set for our times.

 Filmmakers learn in a fun, conservatory model where each student gets to experience different film-related professions.
 The students will also truly understand the value of teamwork and collaboration.